ThunderRuler/Super-Easy-Gemini-API/README.md

 This is intended to be a very quick way to interact witht he Gemini API.
-Simply download the .py file and run it (so long as python and google-generativeai is installed)
+Simply download the .py file and run it (so long as python and google-generativeai are installed)

 If all you want to do is chat with the API and *that's it*.
 This should be perfect.